aquariumbio/aquarium/README.md

 # Aquadoc

-The purpose of aquadoc is to generate a web page you can use to publish and share a set of [Aquarium](http://klavinslab.org/aquarium) operation types and their protocols.
+The purpose of aquadoc is to generate a github repository and web page (using github pages) you can use to publish and share a set of [Aquarium](http://klavinslab.org/aquarium) operation types and their protocols.

 ## Installation